 While some drone models come with well designed and structured gimbals, some others need extra expenditures.
 So, if you are looking for a gimbal for your next drone, you could get one for as low as $10.
 This makes sure that your camera is held steadily in place and you get clear and crisp pictures from mid air.

 Prices for camera gimbals go up as you look for more advanced features and characteristics.
 For instance, a Walkera brushless camera gimbal for a GoPro Hero 3, 3+ or 4 can charge you as much as $74.
-Remember to ensure that your camera gimbal, the drone and the camera go well with each other, and to get a better insight on this topic, we suggest reading our article about drone gimbals.
+Remember to ensure that your camera gimbal, the drone, and the camera go well with each other, and to get a better insight on this topic, we suggest reading our article about drone gimbals.

 Building a drone yourself: saving money